-With St. Paddy’s day just around the corner, finding great books for skill modeling makes reading instruction meaningful and fun.
-In today’s post, I thought I’d share my favorite book picks and how I’ve used them.
+With St. Patrick’s day just around the corner, having grab and go books about St. Patrick’s Day for your lessons helps.
+I love finding great mentor texts for my reading lessons.
+It makes them meaningful and fun.
+In today’s post, I thought I’d share my favorite mentor texts for St. Patrick’s Day and how I’ve used them.

 In addition to characterization, these books also lend themselves well to making predictions.
 Again, students can easily predict and justify their ideas based upon story events and Jamie’s character.